flimflam-austin/hugo-cms-test/content/quick_reads/20210123-qtd-hank-aaron/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > “_In playing ball, and in life, a person occasionally gets the opportunity to do something great.
-When that time comes, only two things
+      <div><blockquote>“<em>In playing ball, and in life, a person occasionally
-      matter: being prepared to seize the moment and having the courage to take your best swing._“
+      gets the opportunity to do something great.
+When that time comes, only two things matter: being prepared to seize the moment and having the courage to take your best swing.</em>“</blockquote><p></p><p><br></p></div>
     citation: HENRY 'HANK' AARON
     _key: 5493ea6798ae
   - order: 1
     useCheckmark: true
     body: >-
-      Known as one of the best baseball players ever to play the game, Aaron broke records and racial barriers in his 23-year career.
+      <div><p>Known as one of the best baseball players ever to play the game,
+      Aaron broke records and racial barriers in his 23-year career.
 Admired for his athleticism and advocacy for civil rights, Aaron surpassed Babe Ruth's all-time home run record in 1974, and went on to hold the record for more than 30 years until 2007.
-Aaron died peacefully in his sleep on Friday.
+Aaron died peacefully in his sleep on Friday.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 523c0615c033